 Never post the exact date of your absence and your vacation photos on social media until you return home.

-Deadbolts are classified by the American Nation Standards Institute (ANSI) according to their security level from Grade 1 to Grade 3.
+Deadbolts are classified by the American National Standards Institute (ANSI) according to their security level from Grade 1 to Grade 3.
 Your best choice is a Grade 1 deadbolt which is the most secure category.
 Burglars will notice if your door is equipped with that kind of lock and many times it will spook them.
 You can replace your old deadbolt or you can also add one to your existing cylinder lock to reinforce your door.

 Make sure you use a secure and durable deadbolt strike plate installed with long anchor screws.
 That will prevent kick-ins and keep the crooks out.